ading2210/edpuzzle-answers/README.md

  - Has a decent looking GUI
  - No login or extension required
  - Works on private Edpuzzle videos
+ - Supports Edpuzzles embedded in Canvas
  - Licensed under the GNU GPL v3 license

 ## Limitations:
- - This doesn't currently work for Edpuzzles that are embedded in a third party site, such as Canvas.
-See [issue #2](https://github.com/ading2210/edpuzzle-answers/issues/2)
+ - This doesn't currently work for most Edpuzzles that are embedded in a third party site.
+However, the script does work for Edpuzzles embeded in Canvas.
  - Changing the video speed for videos that are not from Youtube or a generic video file is untested and probably does not work.

 ## Copyright Notice: